Skip to content

 When will this email be sent?
 When the customer’s Form 1099-K becomes available in January each year.

-Email Objective: This email tells your customers they can access and download their Form 1099-K. It provides the link to Dwolla’s 1099-K portal, which they log into by entering the last four digits of their SSN or EIN.
+Email Objective: This email tells your customers they can access and download their Form 1099-K. It provides the link to Dwolla’s 1099-K portal.

 Email Content